-- (1) An invalidity complaint is to be made to a Court of Disputed Returns, constituted by a magistrate, but can only be made within 28 days after notice is given of the result of the election. - (2) Regulations made under section 4.81(2) apply in respect of an invalidity complaint made under this Division in so far as they are capable of being so applied. - (3) If the court declares the election to have been invalid - (a) the election is null and void; - (b) any office filled at the election is vacant;
+- An invalidity complaint is to be made to a Court of Disputed Returns, (1) constituted by a magistrate, but can only be made within 28 days after notice is given of the result of the election. - (2) Regulations made under section 4.81(2) apply in respect of an invalidity complaint made under this Division in so far as they are capable of being so applied. - If the court declares the election to have been invalid (3) - the election is null and void; (a)